shopware/docs/products/digital-sales-rooms/configuration/domain-config.md

 ---

-# Domain Configuration for Front-end app
+# Domain Configuration for frontend app

 When you run the frontend app server (in both development or production), you will always have a specific domain (eg: `https://dsr-frontends.com`).
 This section will show you how to add this domain to sales channel.